simp/pupmod-simp-simp_grafana/REFERENCE.md

 Grafana module written by Bill Fraser and maintained by Vox Pupuli.
 It sets baseline of secure defaults and integrates Grafana with other SIMP components.

+ `simp_options::ldap` is false.
+Make sure all needed options are set if specifying a custome $ldap_cfg.

 # Welcome to SIMP!

 This module is a component of the System Integrity Management Platform (SIMP),